SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
+	* Europeans intentionally set up goverment to prevent one from being too powerful A24
 	* Napoleon being napolean
 		* napolean tried to spread ideas of the revolution A26
 		* French Rev shaked europe A27